 - The Basilica Santa Maria in Trastevere: This basilica is the oldest Marian church in Rome and the main attraction of the neighbourhood.
 After several restorations, the basilica has retained its medieval character, in part thanks to the many authentic mosaics.

-- Every Sunday morning until 2 pm, Rome's most popular flea market is held at the Porta Portese, around the streets Via Portuense and Via Ippolito Nievo.
+- What to do in Trastevere on a Sunday?
+Every Sunday morning until 2 pm, Rome's most popular flea market is held at the Porta Portese, around the streets Via Portuense and Via Ippolito Nievo.
 It sells everything from antiques to clothing.

 - Villa Farnesina: A lovely 16th-century mansion with works by Raphael and Peruzzi surrounded by symmetrical gardens.
 The mansion looks fairly modest from the outside, but is wonderfully decorated on the inside in Renaissance style.
 The villa is one the gems of Rome that is not yet overrun by tourists.
 Address: Via della Lungara 230.
 The villa is open to the public from Monday to Saturday from 9 to 14 and every second Sunday of the month, admission 9 euros.
 More info.